ferrous-systems/rust-exercises/exercise-book/src/tcp-server-log.md

 <!-- markdownlint-disable MD029 MD031 -->
 # Share data between connections

-In this exercise we will take our interactive server and will add a common log for *lengths of messages* that each client sends us.
+In this exercise we will take our interactive server and add a common log for *lengths of messages* that each client sends us.
 We will explore synchronization primitives that Rust offers in its Standard Library.

 ## After completing this exercise you are able to